1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Endoscopic Ultrasound (EUS) to determine how deeply the tumor has invaded the esophageal wall and to sample regional lymph nodes.

-PET/CT Scan to identify distant metastases and assess the metabolic activity of suspicious lesions.
+PET/CT Scan to detect metastases in different locations and determine the metabolic activity of suspicious lesions.

 Staging and Multidisciplinary Review

-All findings are combined to assign an accurate stage.
-Dr. Scott then collaborates with surgical oncologists, radiation oncologists, and nutrition specialists to craft a personalized treatment plan.
+All the results are put together to award the right stage.
+Dr. Scott then uses the services of surgical oncologists, radiation oncologists and nutrition specialists to develop an individualized treatment plan.

 Treatment